StructuresComp/Helix_Bifurcation_Types/README.md

 ***

 ## Motion Planning Codes
-The ``motionPlanning`` folder is a ros workspace which contains the required codes for generate joint trajectory of a sawyer robot for doing robotic experiments along various exploring directions in the parameter space as shown in Fig. 1(a).
+The ``motion planning `` folder is a ros workspace that contains the required codes for generating the joint trajectory of a sawyer robot for doing robotic experiments along various exploring directions in the parameter space, as shown in Fig. 1(a).

 ***
 ### Dependencies